 The punishment is one to ten years' imprisonment.
-Aggravated circumstances are also described in the same article, under different paragraphs.
+Aggravated circumstances are also described in the same Article, under different paragraphs.
 In practice, rape in Serbia is extremely difficult to prove.
-In order to convict a person for the crime of rape, it is necessary to prove real and serious resistance to the sexual relations, during all the long of the use of force.
+In order to convict a person for the crime of rape, it is necessary to prove real and serious resistance to the sexual relations, during entire time of use of force.
 This condition is extremely restrictive, as it is often not possible to prove such circumstances.
-It has been reported that if a victim is considered as having only resisted at the beginning of the intercourse, and as having given it up afterward, her statement cannot be taken into consideration in order to condemn the culprit on the base of rape.
+It has been reported that if a victim is considered as having only resisted at the beginning of the intercourse, and as having given it up afterward, her statement cannot be taken into consideration in order to condemn the culprit of rape.

-&lt;sup>58 Integration of the Human Rights of Women and the Gender Perspective Violence Against Women, Report of the Special Rapporteur on violence against women, its causes and consequences, Ms. Radhika Coosmaraswamy, submitted in accordance with Commission on Human Rights, resolution 2002/52, Addendum 1, UN.
-E/CN.4/2003/75/Add.1, 27 February 2003, para.
+Integration of the Human Rights of Women and the Gender Perspective Violence Against Women, Report of the Special Rapporteur on violence against women, its causes and consequences, Ms. Radhika Coosmaraswamy, submitted in accordance with Commission on Human Rights, resolution 2002/52, Addendum 1, UN.
+E/CN.4/2003/75/Add.1, 27 February 2003, Para.
 2089.